https://booking.setmore.com/scheduleappointment/8fde5168-a4c9-4350-a216-a3e72f54624f

 If you are not currently pregnant, but hoping for a homebirth, consider signing up for a health share instead, see options below under health insurance.

-For those looking for holistic midwifery prenatal, postpartum, and well body GYN care.
+For those looking for holistic midwifery or wellness care.
 I offer appointments weekly.

 Sliding scale available for those who are currently uninsured, unemployed or on Medicaid.